Our Favorite Villages & Hotels in Provence-Alpes-Côte d’Azur

 Grasse

 Sheltered from sea air, the town’s confluence of soil, sun, and temperature nurtured the rose, jasmine, lavender, myrtle, and wild mimosa that were the genesis of the French perfume industry in the 17th century.
 Grasse is especially known for its fragrant May rose, the pale pink flower that blooms in May.
+While May through June is the best time to visit for the rose blooms, the summer, September is also an ideal time to catch jasmine at its peak.

-The short version of Grasse’s place in the history of perfume is one that begins with a foul odor.
+The short version of Grasse’s place in the history of perfume begins with a foul odor.
 In medieval times, the town had a thriving leather business, but the tanning process made for pungent merchandise that didn’t sit well with the gloved nobility.
 A Grasse tanner presented a pair of scented leather gloves to Catherine de Medici, the queen of France from 1547 until 1559, and an industry was born.

 Many renowned “noses” (or perfumers) work and pull inspiration from Grasse.
-The town is so associated with perfume, its history and the skill involved in making it, that industry locals have applied for a place on Unesco’s Intangible Cultural Heritage list, an inventory of traditions that rely on a wealth of transmittable knowledge that could be considered fragile in an increasingly globalized world.
+The town is so associated with perfume, its history, and the skill involved in making it, that industry locals have applied for a place on UNESCO’s Intangible Cultural Heritage list, an inventory of traditions that rely on a wealth of transmittable knowledge that could be considered fragile in an increasingly globalized world.

 Eze